Great to see you focused on this subject.

 Create more culinary schools, more carpentry, more nursinng, etc

 There is no more feasible funding to turn schools into workshops.
 8-4-4 was scaled down due to funding then came this CBC confusion nonsense disruption.
-Just like New University Funding Model, NHIF-SHIF deathly experiment.
+Just like New University Funding Model, NHIF-SHIF deathly experiment.what happened to 8-4-4?
+These people keep switching without first identifying and resolvong problems?

 We need skill based education system to succeed.